EleutherAI/website/content/get-involved.md

 Joining EleutherAI is as simple as [joining us on Discord](https://discord.com/invite/vtRgjbM) and picking a project to contribute to.

-As an independent organization, we are dependent upon donations for our computing costs.
-We are always interested in speaking with people who can donate compute time.
+As an independent organization, we are dependent upon donations to power our compute.
+If you have a very large quantity of compute or compute credits, please contact us directly at contact@eleuther.ai

 ### What We Need Help With